By Jillian Foster, FC 20

 When I was first accepted into FrancisCorps, I was most excited about the faith and prayer aspect with my community.
 God is very important to me and I really wanted to build a firm foundation of faith through service.
 If you asked me now what I am most excited about, I have to say it is the surprise pilgrimage to Assisi, Italy!

 Jillian is an Assistant at L’Arche.
-Visit our placement sites page to learn more about Jillian’s site and others we offer.
+Visit our service sites page to learn more about Jillian’s site and others we offer.